Molajo/IoC/README.md

 #### Custom Service Provider Starter

 Below is a basic starting pattern for a Custom Dependency Injection Handler.
-The event methods available to the DI Handler are: processFulfilledDependencies, Instantiate, performAfterInstantiationLogic, initialise, onAfterServiceInitialise, and getServiceInstance.
+The event methods available to the Service Provider are: processFulfilledDependencies, Instantiate, performAfterInstantiationLogic, initialise, onAfterServiceInitialise, and getServiceInstance.
 Each method can be used to inject code at different points in the class creation process.
 The like-named [AbstractHandler](https://github.com/Molajo/IoC/blob/master/Handler/AbstractServiceProvider.php)